 When your credit report contains erroneous, incomplete, or outdated information, it can have a serious effect on your ability to qualify for work, loans, credit cards, and insurance.
-By law, you are entitled to keep track of your credit report, and request that any inaccurate information be removed.
+By law, you are entitled to keep track of your credit report, and request that any inaccurate information is removed.
 If creditors refuse to remove inaccurate information from your credit report when the necessary proof is provided, you may be able to file a lawsuit to recover compensation for any resulting losses.
 Our credit report dispute attorneys have years of experience handling credit report disputes, clearing credit report errors, and successfully recovering compensation for our clients.

 If you need assistance disputing inaccurate or obsolete information in your credit report, contact an attorney in our office by completing our free case review form today.